vladimirlevchenko/Machine-Learning-for-pincer-Au-catalysts/README.md

 Execution of the script *homo_double_replacer.py* creates a folder with 550 .in files, which are going to be used as input files for the geometry generation.
 The geometries are then generated executing *from_in_to_xyz.sh* bash script (remember the presence of the core structure, CCNAu_OAc.xyz in the running folder).
 The assembled geometries have specific names, which determine their composition, for example:
-CCNAu_double_benzene_7_29_benzene.xyz – means the the core CCNAu is double substitured with benzene in position 7 and another benzene in position 29.
+CCNAu_double_benzene_7_29_benzene.xyz – means the the core CCNAu_OAc is double substituted with benzene in position 7 and another benzene in position 29.

 ## Triple Substitution